A goodness-of-fit test for the functional linear model with scalar response: Background

 \section{Background}

-The main goal of this paper is to propose a goodness--of--fit test for the null hypothesis of the functional linear model with scalar response.
+The main goal of this paper is to propose a goodness-of-fit test for the null hypothesis of the functional linear model with scalar response.
 Bearing in mind the different nature of the functional variables, some background on functional data, the functional linear model and the use of random projections is introduced.